szilavi/vue-basics-public/03-projects/lessons/02-user-manager/10-EditUserModal-3/README.md

 ```

 - Ezt a függvényt fogom felhasználni a template-en belül
-- Hogy a modal meg is nyíljon a `data-bs-toggle` és a `data-bs-target`-et
+- Hogy a modal meg is nyíljon, használom a `data-bs-toggle`-t és a `data-bs-target`-et:

 ```js
   <button